deepdoctection/deepdoctection/README.md

 ### Platform and Python

-Before you start, please ensure your installation fulfills the following baseline requirements:
+Before you start, please ensure your installation fulfills the following requirements:

 - Linux **or** macOS
 - Python >=  3.8